Planet

 Strategy

-Mercuria has set out a net zero goal by 2050, similar to the Swiss Federal Council climate goals, and continues to work towards this goal.
-We align our strategy to the Swiss Energy Perspective (EP2050+).
-According to the Swiss EP2050+, the main levers for reducing emissions in industry are increased energy efficiency, the substitution of fossil fuels with renewable energies and greater electrification.
+Mercuria has set a net zero target for 2050, aligned with the climate objectives of the Swiss Federal Council climate goals, and continues to work towards achieving this goal.
+Our strategy is informed by the Swiss Energy Perspectives 2050+ (EP2050+), which identifies increased energy efficiency, the substitution of fossil fuels with renewable energy, and greater electrification as the main levers for reducing industrial emissions.

-In our Climate Disclosure, we align our reporting with the Task Force on Climate-related Financial Disclosures (TCFD) recommendations, which, along with our emissions calculations, provide a double-materiality assessment of our business.
-This approach enables us to identify and actively manage climate-related risks and opportunities across short-term, medium-term and long-term horizons.
+Through our Climate Disclosure, we align our reporting with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+Together with our emissions calculations and materiality analysis, this supports a double materiality assessment of our business and enables us to identify, assess, and actively manage climate-related risks and opportunities across the short, medium, and long term.

 Transition risks